 The hormones in Ovranette can cause a reduction in the production of breast milk.
 It is recommended that breastfeeding women not use Ovranette until after weaning.

 It is necessary that you share with your doctor a list of all the medications you are currently taking or have recently taken before you start taking Ovranette.
 Similarly, check with your doctor before you start taking a new medication while you are taking Ovranette.
 This is to make sure that the combination of drugs will be safe.

 How do I buy Ovranette online?

 You can safely buy Ovranette online at UK Meds.
-You will have first an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Ovranette is the right medication for your medical condition.

 Yes, you can get Ovranette on a subscription from UK Meds.
 By getting your medication on a subscription you can rest assured that you will get it when you need it, whilst also saving money.
 It’s a win-win!